asb2m10/plugincollider/README.md

 SuperCollider is a highly modular ecosystem (sc-plugins, scsynth definitions) that needs to be adapted for each platform from the VST3/clap component.
 For now consider this as a vanilla scsynth implementation with no external plugins.

-Latest builds are availables from [https://github.com/asb2m10/plugincollider/actions](https://github.com/asb2m10/plugincollider/actions)
+Latest build are available from [https://github.com/asb2m10/plugincollider/actions](https://github.com/asb2m10/plugincollider/actions)

 ### TODO